jedpittman/api-spacex-backend/README.md

 Write a query to fetch the the last known position of a satellite (by id), given a time T. Include this query in your README or somewhere in the project submission

+Connect to database, run the following style of query to get the record with the answer from the timeseries:
+SELECT * FROM getlocation('5eed7716096e5900069857f0', now());

 ## Bonus Task (Part 4):

 Write some logic (via a combination of query + application logic, most likely) to fetch from the database the _closest_ satellite at a given time T, and a given a position on a globe as a (latitude, longitude) coordinate.